UNITED STATES SECURITIES AND EXCHANGE COMMISSION

 Issuer Purchases of Equity Securities

-During the fiscal year ended July 2, 2022, the Company’s Board of Directors approved a new share repurchase plan with an authorization to repurchase up to an aggregate of $600 million of common stock.
-The following table includes the Company’s monthly purchases of the Company’s common stock during the fourth quarter of fiscal 2023, under the share repurchase program, which is part of publicly announced plans.
+In May 2022, the Company’s Board of Directors approved a new share repurchase plan with an authorization to repurchase up to an aggregate of $600 million of common stock.
+The authorization amount includes the amount remaining under the previous share repurchase plan approved in August 2011, as last amended in August 2019.
+The new plan was publicly announced on June 6, 2022.
+The following table includes the Company’s monthly purchases of the Company’s common stock during the fourth quarter of fiscal 2022, under the share repurchase program, which is part of publicly announced plans.

 Total Number of